Circle actions on oriented manifolds with 3 fixed points: Multigraphs describing oriented -manifolds

+\begin{rem} We will refer to the weights of a vertex as the weights of the corresponding element of $M^{S^1}$. \end{rem}

+\begin{rem} Let $M$ be a compact oriented manifold endowed with an $S^1$-action with a discrete fixed point set.
+Suppose that each isotropy submanifold of $M$ containing an $S^1$-fixed point is orientable.
+In this case, the proof of \cite[Proposition 2.6]{J3} shows that we can construct a multigraph describing $M$.
+On the other hand, a multigraph describing $M$ need not be unique. \end{rem}

+We discuss how \cite[Proposition 2.6]{J3} associated a signed labeled multigraph to a compact oriented $S^1$-manifold with a discrete fixed point, whose isotropy submanifolds are orientable.

-In particular, if $\dim M=2n$, then $\Gamma$ is $n$-regular.
-Suppose that a fixed point $p$ has weight $w$.
-Let $F$ be a component of $M^{\mathbb{Z}_w}$ that contains $p$.
-The circle action on $M$ restricts to a circle action on $F$, and the smallest weight of this action is $w$.
-Applying Lemma \ref{l25} to this action on $F$, the multiplicity of weight $w$ at fixed points of sign $+1$ (of this action on $F$) is equal to the multiplicity of $w$ at fixed points of sign $-1$ (of this action on $F$); thus we can draw edges of label $w$ between fixed points $q \in F^{S^1}=F \cap M^{S^1}$ of different signs for this $S^1$-action on $F$.
-Repeating this argument for all weights over all fixed points, we associate a desired multigraph.
-In particular, a multigraph we associate has no self-loops.
+Let the circle act on a compact oriented manifold $M$ with a discrete fixed point set.
+Suppose that each isotropy submanifold is orientable.
+First, to each fixed point we assign a vertex.
+Let $w$ be a weight at a fixed point $p$ and let $F$ be a component of $M^{\mathbb{Z}_w}$ that contains $p$.
+By assumption, $F$ is orientable; choose an orientation of $F$.
+The circle acting on $M$ also acts on $F$ as a restriction, and the smallest weight of this action is $w$.
+Applying Lemma \ref{l25} to this action on $F$, the multiplicity of weight $w$ at fixed points with sign $+1$ (for this action on $F$) is equal to the multiplicity of $w$ at fixed points with sign $-1$ (for this action on $F$).
+Thus, we can draw edges of label $w$ between fixed points $q \in F^{S^1}=F \cap M^{S^1}$ with different signs for this $S^1$-action on $F$.
+This is the idea of the proof of \cite[Proposition 2.6]{J3}.

-\begin{pro} \cite{J3} Let the circle act on a $2n$-dimensional compact oriented manifold $M$ with a discrete fixed point set.
+\begin{pro} \cite[Proposition 2.6]{J3} Let the circle act on a $2n$-dimensional compact oriented manifold $M$ with a discrete fixed point set.
+Suppose that each isotropy submanifold is orientable.
 Then there exists a (signed labeled) multigraph describing $M$ that has no self-loops. \end{pro}

-Given a manifold $M$, let $\chi(M)$ denote the Euler number of $M$.
-Kobayashi proved that for a circle action on a compact manifold $M$, its Euler number is equal to the sum of the Euler numbers of its fixed components.

-\begin{theo} \cite{K} Let the circle act on a compact oriented manifold $M$.
-Then where the sum is taken over all fixed components of $M^{S^1}$. \end{theo}

-Since the Euler number of a compact orientable surface of genus $g$ is $2-2g$ and the Euler number of a point is 1, Theorem \ref{t211} implies the below lemma.

-\begin{lem} \cite{J3} Let $M$ be a compact connected oriented surface of genus $g$. \begin{enumerate} \item If $g=0$, i.e., $M$ is the 2-sphere $S^2$, then any non-trivial circle action on it has two fixed points. \item If $g=1$, i.e., $M$ is the 2-torus $\mathbb{T}^2$, then any non-trivial circle action on it is fixed point free. \item If $g>1$, then $M$ does not admit a non-trivial circle action. \end{enumerate} \end{lem}

-If a circle action on a compact oriented manifold has exactly 2 fixed points, Kosniowski proved that the fixed point data is the same as that of a rotation of $S^{2n}$ \cite{K3}.
-This also easily follows from the index formula of Theorem \ref{t22}, as Li reproved \cite{L}.